zqian50/apcsa_material/classwork/NQueens/NQueens.md

 ## Day 3

-You must implement a method solve(int row) method that returns when it finds the first solution.
+You must implement a method solve(int row) that returns when it finds the first solution.

 You must have a solve() wrapper method that calls solve(0) to start the recursion on the starting row.
 (Your recursion increments the row).